 - Chan C. AICE grant.
 Diabetes, Obesity, and Nutrition Strategic Clinical Network [Internet].
 2016 Jul [cited 2017 Mar 22];5(1):4.
 Available from: http://www.albertahealthservices.ca/assets/about/scn/ahs-scn-don-newsletter-2016-07.pdf

 - Hedge N, Bries M, Sazonow E. A Comparative review of footwear-based wearable systems.
 Electronics.
 2016;5(48):1-28.

 About This Document

-Cite as: Mobile stroke units for prehospital care of ischemic stroke.
-Ottawa: CADTH; 2017 June.
-(CADTH issues in emerging health technologies; issue 154)
+Cite as: Prevention of plantar ulcers in people with diabetic peripheral neuropathy using pressure-sensing shoe insoles.
+Ottawa: CADTH; 2017 Jun.
+(CADTH issues in emerging health technologies; issue 160)

 Acknowledgments: CADTH thanks the external reviewers who kindly provided comments on an earlier draft of this bulletin.

 Disclaimer: The information in this document is intended to help Canadian health care decision-makers, health care professionals, health systems leaders, and policymakers make well-informed decisions and thereby improve the quality of health care services.
 While patients and others may access this document, the document is made available for informational purposes only and no representations or warranties are made with respect to its fitness for any particular purpose.
 The information in this document should not be used as a substitute for professional medical advice or as a substitute for the application of clinical judgment in respect of the care of a particular patient or other professional judgment in any decision-making process.
 The Canadian Agency for Drugs and Technologies in Health (CADTH) does not endorse any information, drugs, therapies, treatments, products, processes, or services.